This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - MRI: This scan uses powerful magnets and a computer to take pictures of your child's knee.
-Your child may be given dye in his IV to help caregivers see the images better.
-Tell the caregiver if your child is allergic to dye, iodine, or seafood.
+Your child may be given dye in his IV to help healthcare providers see the images better.
+Tell the healthcare provider if your child is allergic to dye, iodine, or seafood.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell caregivers if your child has any metal in or on his body.
+Tell healthcare providers if your child has any metal in or on his body.

 - Bone scan: This is a test to look at your child's patellar fracture and check for infection.
 Your child will get a radioactive liquid, called a tracer, through a vein in his arm.
 The tracer collects in your child's bones and pictures are taken.

 - Brace, cast, or splint: These are supportive devices to stop your child's kneecap from moving and help it heal.
 They often extend from the groin to the ankle.
 He may also need to use crutches to help him move around while his knee heals.

 - Irrigation and debridement: This procedure is done to clean and remove objects, dirt, or dead tissue from the fracture area.

 - Open reduction and internal fixation: During this surgery, healthcare providers make a large incision over your child's kneecap.
 The broken pieces of bone and ligaments are moved back to their correct places.
 Bone pieces and ligaments may be secured using wires, pins, screws, or bands.